sbt/sbt-jni/README.md

 |--------------------------------|---------------|
 | automatic, for all projects    | [JniLoad.scala](plugin/src/main/scala/ch/jodersky/sbt/jni/plugins/JniLoad.scala) |

 This plugin enables loading native libraries in a safe and transparent manner to the developer (no more explicit, static `System.load("library")` calls required).
 It does so by providing a class annotation which injects native loading code to all its annottees.
-Furthermore, in case a native library is not available on the current `java.library.path`, the code injected by the annotation will fall back to loading native libraries packaged according to the rules of `JniPackage` and available on the classpath.
+Furthermore, in case a native library is not available on the current `java.library.path`, the code injected by the annotation will fall back to loading native libraries packaged according to the rules of `JniPackage`.

 Example use:
 ```scala